fastify/fastify/SECURITY.md

 **Severity**: Vulnerability severity is assessed using [CVSS v.3](https://www.first.org/cvss/user-guide).
 More information can be found on [HackerOne documentation](https://docs.hackerone.com/hackers/severity.html)

-If a patch is being actively developed by the package maintainer, an additional delay can be added with the approval of the security team and the individual who reported the vulnerability.
+If the package maintainer is actively developing a patch, an additional delay can be added with the approval of the security team and the individual who reported the vulnerability.